-• template_coadds are those created to use as templates for difference imaging, i.e., the process of subtract-ing a template image from a visit_image to iden-tify either variable or transient objects.9 As with deep_coadds, template_coadds are produced by warp-ing and co-adding multiple visit images covering a given skymap-defined patch.
+- template_coadds are those created to use as templates for difference imaging, i.e., the process of subtract-ing a template image from a visit_image to iden-tify either variable or transient objects.10 As with deep_coadds, template_coadds are produced by warp-ing and co-adding multiple visit images covering a given skymap-defined patch.
 The process of building template_coadds is the same as that for deep_coadds, but the selection criteria differ between the two types of coadd.
 In the case of template_coadds, the third of visit_images covering the patch in question with the smallest PSF FWHM are selected.
 If one third corresponds to fewer than twelve visit_images (i.e., there are fewer than 36 visit_images covering the patch), then the twelve visit_images with the small-est PSF FWHM are selected.
 Finally, if there are fewer than twelve visit_images covering the patch, then all visit_images are selected.
 Of the 15972 visit-images, N were used to create template_coadds.
-This selection strategy is designed to optimize for seeing when a patch is well-covered by visit_images, yet still enabling the production of template_coadds for poorly-covered patches.
+This selection strategy is designed to optimize for seeing when a patch is well-covered by visit_images, yet still enabling the production of template_coadds for poorly-covered patches. - 10 It should be noted that template_coadds are not themselves subtracted from visit_images but are, instead, warped to match the WCS of a visit_image.
+It is this warped template that is subtracted from the visit_image to create a difference image.
+For storage space reasons, warped templates are not retained for DP1, as they can be readily and reliably recreated from the template_coadds.

-There are a total of 2730 template_coadds in DP1.10 As with deep_coadds, a single template_coadd covers a single patch.
+There are a total of 2730 template_coadds in DP1.11 As with deep_coadds, a single template_coadd covers a single patch.
 Since the same skymap is used when creating both deep_coadd and template_coadds, the on-sky area and pixel count of template_coadds are the same as that of a deep_coadd (see above).
 Similarly, template_coadds contain the science image (i.e., the coadd), a variance image, and a pixel mask; all three contain the same number of pixels.
 Also included is the PSF model, WCS information, and metadata.
 As is the case for deep_coadd, those pixels within template_coadds that are not covered by any of the selected visit_images may still have seemingly valid values, but are indicated with the NO_DATA flag within the pixel mask.